pema99/pema99.github.io/_posts/2022-04-28-shaderception.md

 I wrote an [entire post](https://pema.dev/2022/04/17/nans/) about similar issues, so won't go into further detail.

 ## How not to crash your GPU driver
 The initial implementation of the virtual machine caused quite a few graphics driver crashes.
-I did 2 things 2 miticate this.
+I did 2 things 2 mitigate this.

 The first was a jump counter that is incremented every time a jump instruction is performed.
 If this ever reaches some arbitrarily set maximum value, the program simply terminates.
 This prevents programs that manage to loop infinitely from causing timeouts and crashes.